 Holyhead Deep is the name of a large depression in the seabed, located west of Anglesey, North Wales.
 Except having perfect oceanic requirements, the area also benefits from good port facilities in Holyhead Port, onshore grid connection possibilities at Holy Island as well as good transport links and access to installation and maintenance services.

 Developing Holyhead Deep into a commercial tidal energy array will be done in phases.
 In a first step, one 0.5MW demonstrator, called DG500, will be installed.
 The purpose of this first installation is to prove functionality and power production performance in utility scale.
 In April 2017, Minesto was consented Marine License for the DG500 installation in Holyhead Deep.

-Commissioning of the DG500 device was initiated in June 2018, with initial sea trials taking place in Holyhead harbour and the Holyhead Deep site.
-The DG500 commissioning program consists of two main phases: First system functionality tests will be performed, before moving on to electricity generation.
-The first phase of the commission program itself comprises a series of tests over different stages, including verification of launch and recovery procedures, testing of each function of the control system, and finally operating the DG500 unit in full figure-of-eight trajectories.
+Commissioning of the DG500 device was first initiated in June 2018, comprising a series of tests over different stages, including verification of launch and recovery procedures, testing of each function of the control system, and finally operating the DG500 unit in full figure-of-eight trajectories.

 Following successful deployment and testing of the DG500, the ambition is to install further Deep Green devices and gradually expand the site to a commercial demonstration array of up to 10MW installed capacity.

 The installation site is located in the southern corner of Holyhead Deep.
 The area has been carefully selected to maintain separation from shipping lanes and to minimise the impact on other sea users.
 Stakeholder engagement and multi-disciplinary environmental research work have been ongoing since 2012, and we work closely with Bangor University and research organisations in Wales to understand the specific local site criteria's.